Are we looking at the next big move in Skillz Inc. (SKLZ)?

 Sponsored

-The stock witnessed a 17.08% gain in the last 1 month and extending the period to 3 months gives it a -19.18%, and is 7.41% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.94% over the week and 10.93% over the month.
+The stock witnessed a 12.42% gain in the last 1 month and extending the period to 3 months gives it a -32.35%, and is -0.75% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.17% over the week and 10.43% over the month.

 The EPS is expected to shrink by -119.10% this year.